From City to Nature | The Importance of Nature Play for Children

 23rd May 2017

-The children from Guardian Early Learning – 101 Collins embark on regular “Out and About” excursions where they visit local parks and explore the wonders of nature.
+The children from Guardian Collins Street embark on regular “Out and About” excursions where they visit local parks and explore three wonders of nature.
 During these outings nature is their classroom and their teacher.

 The wonderful thing about these nature play excursions is that children of all ages can participate and enjoy the benefits of nature play.
 Younger babies enjoy the sensory elements such as the sounds, sights, smells and textures of the environment, from the freshly cut grass to the crunch of Autumn’s fallen leaves.
 Older children take the opportunity to investigate and explore using the environment to teach them about science (seasons, bugs and grubs), mathematics (measuring speed, depth of a puddle and height of a tree), problem solving skills and risk taking.